alertmehub/alertme-component-angular-old/README.md

 ```

 It is important that the Alertme API key be treated as a secret and not exposed in client-side code.
 The example code shown above should only be run via server-side code.

+## Alertme Registration
+In order to use Alertme, you must first register your company at htts://admin.alertmehub.com.

+You'll pick a client id - typically identified by the domain that your customer portal runs on - e.g. toyita.com.
+After registering you'll be provided with an API key which you can use to obtain customer tokens as described in the previous section.

 ## Configure Alert Topics
 The alert topics that your customers can subscribe to are managed via the Alertme administration site.  https://admin.alertmehub.com